-Minimum requirements 3.
+Criteria met: Minimum requirements Minimum certification criteria Indicator demonstrating requirement is met yes or no Comments/planned corrective actions 3.
 Other services: Training services, education services, employment services, and business services are accessible throughout the one-stop delivery system and at all one-stop centers.
-Minimum certification criteria All training services and education services are available and accessible throughout the one-stop delivery system and at all one-stop centers for all eligible individuals, including individuals with disabilities.
+All training services and education services are available and accessible throughout the one-stop delivery system and at all one-stop centers for all eligible individuals, including individuals with disabilities.
 All employment services provided by WIOA Title III Wagner-Peyser Employment Service services are available and accessible throughout the one-stop delivery system and at all one-stop centers for all eligible individuals, including individuals with disabilities.
-All business services are available and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop centers for all eligible and accessible throughout the one-stop delivery system and at all one-stop centers for all eligible employers and individuals, including individuals with disabilities.
-Indicator demonstrating requirement is met The local board's MOUs with one-stop partners demonstrate that all training services, education services, employment services, and business services are available and accessible throughout the one-stop delivery system and at all one-stop centers available on demand and in real-time in person or through technology.
+All business services are available and accessible throughout the one-stop delivery system and at all one-stop centers for all eligible employers and individuals, including individuals with disabilities.
+The local board's MOUs with one-stop partners demonstrate that all training services, education services, employment services, and business services are available and accessible throughout the one-stop delivery system and at all one-stop centers available on demand and in real-time in person or through technology.
 Clear descriptions of the availability of all training services, education services, employment services, and business services are readily available in accessible formats, including formats accessible to individuals with disabilities.
-Criteria met: yes or no Comments/planned corrective actions 4.
+TIO Comments/planned confective actions 4.
 Accommodations: The one-stop delivery system and all one-stop centers provide reasonable accommodations for individuals with disabilities and individuals with language barriers.
 The one-stop delivery system and all one-stop centers provide reasonable accommodations for individuals with disabilities and individuals with language barriers.
 The local board has implemented one or more policies regarding accommodations for individuals with disabilities and individuals regarding with language barriers.
 Assistive technology devices or other auxiliary aids are readily available throughout the one-stop delivery system and at all one-stop centers.
 The local board has implemented one or more policies regarding accommodations for individuals with language barriers.
-Bilingual resources, including on-demand translation services, are available and accessible throughout the one-stop delivery system and at all one-stop delivery system and at all one-stop delivery.
+Bilingual resources, including on-demand translation services, are available and accessible throughout the one-stop delivery system and at all one-stop centers.
 7. Annual assessment of programmatic accessibility: The local board has annually assessed the programmatic accessibility of all one-stop centers.
-5. Additional comments on programmatic accessibility Since Program Year 2017, the local board has annually assessed the programmatic accessibility of all one-stop centers, as required under 20 CFR 679.370(p).
+Since Program Year 2017, the local board has annually assessed the programmatic accessibility of all one-stop centers, as required under 20 CFR 679.370(p).
 Documentation of the local board's annual assessment for Program Years 2018 and 2019 of the programmatic accessibility of all one-stop centers is readily available and provides the results of the assessment.
+5. Additional comments on programmatic accessibility